sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

-# Alert solutions
+# Sourcegraph alert solutions

 This document contains possible solutions for when you find alerts are firing in Sourcegraph's monitoring.
 If your alert isn't mentioned here, or if the solution doesn't help, [contact us](mailto:support@sourcegraph.com) for assistance.

-To learn more about Sourcegraph's alerting, see [our alerting documentation](https://docs.sourcegraph.com/admin/observability/alerting).
+To learn more about Sourcegraph's alerting and how to set up alerts, see [our alerting documentation](https://docs.sourcegraph.com/admin/observability/alerting).

 <!-- DO NOT EDIT: generated via: go generate ./monitoring -->